Introduction

 Google BigQuery: Google's BigQuery provides an impressive serverless data warehouse solution, allowing users to analyze massive datasets with high performance.

-Snowflake: Snowflake is known for its cloud-agnostic approach, enabling seamless integration with multiple cloud providers.
+Snowflake: Snowflake is known for its cloud-agnostic approach, enabling seamless integration with the data from multiple cloud providers.

 3. Open Source Data Warehouses: